ucsb-cs32/s21/_lab/lab04.md

     std::vector<comboHospitalData*> CAhospHighToLow;
     theAnswers.sortHospRatingHighLowForState((std::vector<comboHospitalData *>& )CAhospHighToLow, "CA");
 ```
 Propogate the county hospital data for the given state into the array 'hospHighToLow' inside the method in dataAQ.
 See example print out below (new test case in autograder).
+Your main.cpp should use this function and print out `the California counties with highest hospital ratings sorted on overall:'.

 *Note that the new base code includes a new csv file that can be used to map city name to county.
 The code also includes a method to read in this data into a helper hasmap in dataAQ:
 ```